Unwind Operator

 Configure the Unwind Operator

-Use the Unwind operator to unwind on the "types" key.
-This brings the values in the nested "types" array to the same level as the information in each row of the "address_components" array.
+Use the Unwind operator to unwind the "types" key.
+Doing so brings the values in the nested "types" array to each row of the "address_components" array.

 1. | Drag and drop an Unwind operator onto your Data Workflow canvas. |